I am broadly interested in Probabilistic Machine Learning, Perception and Geometry,

 Multimodal Learning and Applications Workshop, CVPR, 2019

-We propose a new deep learning architecture for the tasks of semantic segmentation
+We propose a new deep learning architecture for the tasks of semantic

 and depth prediction from RGB-D images.